TMJ Treatment Truesdale, MO

 • Trigger Point Dry Needling: A technique used to release tightness in the jaw and surrounding muscles, reducing pain and promoting relaxation around the TMJ.

-• Pain Management Modalities: We may use heat, cold, and ultrasound therapies to help manage inflammation and ease discomfort, depending on your specific needs.
+• Pain Management Modalities: Heat, cold, and ultrasound therapies may be incorporated to manage inflammation and discomfort based on your specific needs.

 • Education and Lifestyle Modifications: Our team assists in recognizing habits, like grinding teeth, that could worsen TMJ symptoms, providing strategies to manage stress and reduce tension.